eficode-academy/azure-devops-fundamentals-wiki/Exercises/2_Managing_work.md

 4. What is our mean time to recovery?
 How long is it since the tickets from question 3. were `Done done`?

+   We don't actually have any "recovered" items in the project, so the best we can do is get an esitmate or lower bound by looking at the tickets from Q3 and investigate how long it has taken so far to not fix them yet.

     <details>
       <summary>Hint</summary>

-    Open them and examine their history to find out when they were first `Done done`.
+    Open them and examine their history to find out when they were first `Done done` and when they were.
     </details>

 # Finding work